What readiness actually means

 • Apple Watch input without requiring another wearable.

-• Interpretation that connects sleep, HRV, resting heart rate, and load.
+• Sleep, HRV, resting heart rate, and recent load beside the score.

 If you want the scoring logic, open the Arry methodology page.
 If you want the privacy model, continue to the privacy page.